embl-cba/imagej-courses/imagej-practical.md

 - Convert to 32-bit floating point [Image > Type > 32 bit]
 - Inspect the gray values!
 Did they change after the conversion?

-## Practical activity: 16-bit to 8-bit conversion
+## Activity: 16-bit to 8-bit conversion

 OK!
-Now comes the **tricky part** where I have seen several project going very wrong!
+Now comes the **tricky part**, where several projects were going very wrong in the past!

 - Open "../image-format-conversion/16bit.tif" [File > Open]
 - Inspect the gray values: What are the minimum and maximum?
 Note them down.